amcginlay/eks-demos/doc/scratch/README.md

 # confirm that the backend pods currently have one container each (READY 1/1)
 kubectl -n ${EKS_APP_NS} get pods

-# with the backend virtual nodes in place we can now deploy a virtual router which will distribute backend requests (BLUE and GREEN) using weighted routes
+# with the backend virtual nodes in place you can now deploy a virtual router which will distribute backend requests (BLUE and GREEN) using weighted routes
 # create a single virtualrouter which, for now, sends 100% of requests to BLUE
 # NOTE a virtual router, which sits in front of a set of routes to virtual nodes, is only required when traffic shifting is desired.
 cat > ~/environment/eks-demos/src/mesh-apps/vr-${EKS_APP_BE}.yaml << EOF